What Are Some Common Ways Insurance Companies Try to Get Out of Paying Claims?

 Whether you’ve been in a car accident, a slip-and-fall accident, have suffered a dog bite, were injured at your workplace, or one of any number of other instances, you deserve the chance to recover financial compensation for your injuries and lost wages.
 However, recovering that financial settlement is no sure thing, as the insurance companies and defending council will work overtime to prove that they are not obligated to compensate you for your injuries.

-Insurance companies commonly cite certain specific reasons why a claim could be denied.
+The insurance company’s adjusters commonly cite certain specific reasons why a claim could be denied.

 Does Your Policy Cover the Specific Type of Accident?